chwee/AudioAudit/README.md

 # AudioAudit
-Project STT and Prompt for AudiAudit
+Project STT and Prompt for Audio Audit